 Updates, Upgrades & Rollbacks

-If you’d prefer, it is also possible to update using the command line.
+Until support is fully implemented, you will have to update using the command line.
 To do this, run:

 $ rpm-ostree upgrade